EthereumCommonwealth/DexNS/README.md

 Addresses or data can be accessed from the external contract.
 Naming Service content can't be blocked, removed or censored in any other way.
 Everyone is allowed to do whatever he/she wants with it.

+### Metadata specification

+As DexNS is planned to be used as crosschain smart-contract naming service, I advise to use the first flag for chain identifier.
+User interface that will work with DexNS **MUST** warn user if he is trying to send a transaction by the DexNS name that doesn't match the currently selected network.

+Use the following chain identifier flags:

+`-ETC` for Ethereum CLassic chain.

+`-ETH` for Ethereum chain.

+`-UBQ` for Ubiq chain.

+`-EXP` for Expanse chain.

+`-ROP` for Ropsten.

+`-RIN` for Rinkeby.

+`-KOV` for Kovan.

+Use the following key flags before data chunks:

+`-A ` for ABI.

+`-L ` for attached link.

+`-S ` for source code reference.

+`-i`  for informational data chunk.

+Example of metadata for DexNS contract:
+`-ETC -L https://author.me/ -S https://github.com/source -A [{"constant":false,"inputs":[],"name":"foo","outputs":[],"payable":false,"type":"function"}]`

 # Details

 - `Name` is a key-phrase that will be associated with name data.
 Each `Name` contains: